mims-harvard/ProCyon/README.md

 # OR if omitting uv
 python3 pip install -e .
 ```
 We encourage installation within a virtual environment.
+Installation with
+`uv` should take less than 10 minutes, depending on the speed of your internet
+connection for downloading packages.

 In addition to the package code, ProCyon also requires pre-trained weights for associated
 models (e.g. Llama-3, ESM2) as well as access to the ProCyon-Instruct dataset.
 These dependencies